-This highly-anticipated exhibition opens on 1 December 2018, showing images taken by celebrated international photographer Clive Arrowsmith, famous for his work with Vogue and his images of Sir Paul McCartney, Daniel Barenboim, Prince Charles, Michael Caine and Helena Bonham Carter amongst others.
+This amazing exhibition shows images taken by celebrated international photographer Clive Arrowsmith, famous for his work with Vogue and his images of Sir Paul McCartney, The Dalai Lama, Prince Charles, Michael Caine and Helena Bonham Carter amongst others.

 In 1978 he photographed Peter Gabriel in a number of key locations around Bath including the Roman Baths.
 Many of these have never been shown before.
-As Clive’s trademark style is close-up portraiture we will present the images alongside new pictures taken in the same Bath locations in order to add context and depth.
-All feature beautiful elements of Bath’s famous architecture, too.
+Clive’s trademark style is close-up portraiture but the Bath locations used show the relevance of our beautiful architecture and views as backdrops.

-We’re asking for support in funding the exhibition catalogue/book which will feature more never-seen-before images from Clive, plus information about the exhibition and how it came about from the curator Tim Beale.
+We’re still asking for support in funding the exhibition catalogue/book which features more never-seen-before images from Clive, plus information about the exhibition and how it came about from the curator Tim Beale.
 You can help by pledging money here (and you’ll receive a copy plus admission ticket in thanks for your generosity!).

-Below is a 7minute interview of Clive, recorded on 24 September 2018 by broadcaster and journalist Richard Wyatt, which introduces how the exhibition came about after an initial enquiry from Tim Beale, Manager at the Museum of Bath Architecture – himself a keen amateur photographer.
+And below is an earlier 7minute interview of Clive, recorded on 24 September 2018 by broadcaster and journalist Richard Wyatt, which introduces how the exhibition came about after an initial enquiry from Tim Beale, Manager at the Museum of Bath Architecture – himself a keen amateur photographer.
 Clive’s exuberant character comes across and it’s fun to watch!

 Generously sponsored by No. 15 Great Pulteney